How ADHD Therapy Can Make Your College Graduation Transition Easier

 Mindfulness Also Plays a Role Here.

 And let’s be honest, mindfulness is hard for ADHD brains.
 Sitting still?
 Doing nothing?
 Sounds boring.
 But boring time isn’t bad, it’s actually good for your brain.
 It creates space for creativity, rest, and recovery.
 The trick is learning to tolerate those quiet moments without immediately chasing stimulation.
-And speaking of stimulation, don’t forget to plan for fun.
-For ADHD brains, structure isn't just about chores and productivity.
-It's also about building in dopamine-friendly activities that give you something to look forward to.

 If you live in a place like Bozeman, you have a built-in playground right outside your door.
 People here live for the summer.
 When the days are long, and it feels like you get a whole second day after work.
 So plan for that second day: